 Measure Branching is a technique in making calculations in Power BI.
 It’s not something you’ll hear often because it is unique to Enterprise DNA.

 It’s a methodology that I made to create measures out of measures.
+You may watch the full video of this tutorial at the bottom of this blog.

 Calculating The Total Costs Using The RELATED Function